nanos/fedialgo_demo_app_foryoufeed/README.md

 Both this repo and the `fedialgo` package linked above were forked from [pkreissel's original implementations](https://github.com/pkreissel/fedialgo).

 ### Demo Video
+You can watch a demo of all the features [over on YouTube](https://www.youtube.com/watch?v=tR35bUHzJdk).

 [![FediAlgo in action](https://img.youtube.com/vi/tR35bUHzJdk/0.jpg)](https://www.youtube.com/watch?v=tR35bUHzJdk)